Struggling to Adapt

 Shrieking in terror, Shantae assaulted him, whipping frantically.
 He flinched, stumbled, his weapon wavering.
 Then he just weathered her next two hits unflinchingly and her world exploded in excruciating pain tearing at her insides!
 It quickly gave way to terrifying numbness.
 The black and red sky swayed, why was it right in front of her.
 Her vision swam, filling with black spots, fading away.

-Then, a green flash, a sound not unlike running water, and she was standing in the familiar room carved out of bedrock, the long forgotten dead brute at her feet.
+Then, a reddish flash, a sound not unlike running water, and she was standing in the familiar room carved out of bedrock, the long forgotten dead brute at her feet.

 Grabbing at her abdomen, her eyes wide, the dancer girl found herself whole again, healthy and clean.
 But also barefoot.
 The pirate boots were gone.